 An alternative to a zig zag transformer is a delta-wye transformer.
-Delta-wye transformers are a more popular choice because they are better known as well as at times being less expensive than zig zag transformers; however, zig zag transformers have lower internal impedance and can be more effective in certain applications than delta-wye transformers.
+These electric transformers are a more popular choice because they are better known as well as at times being less expensive than zig zag transformers; however, zig zag transformers have lower internal impedance and can be more effective in certain applications than delta-wye transformers.

 Zig zag transformers have earned their name from the zig zag design of their winding.
 Consisting of six coils on three separate cores, zig zag transformers have a primary winding but do not have a secondary winding.
 The windings for each phase of a zig zag transformer come in two halves.
 Thus, the difference in winding patterns results from the way in which the two halves of the windings interconnect while connecting the coils and the core.